 H. Water quality volume.
 The volume for sizing a structural stormwater management device shall be designed according to criteria specified by the Massachusetts DEP Stormwater Management Standards and Handbook.

 I. Hydrologic basis for design of structural practices.
-For facility sizing criteria, the basis for hydrologic and hydraulic evaluation of development sites include, but are not limited to the following:
+For facility sizing criteria, the basis for hydrologic and hydraulic evaluation of development sites include, but are not limited to, the following:

 (1) Impervious cover is measured from the site plan and includes any material or structure that prevents water from infiltrating through the underlying soil.
 These include, but are not limited to, paved parking lots, sidewalks, roof tops, driveways, patios, and paved, gravel and compacted dirt surfaced roads.